Shamus: Case II

-Shamus: Case II is a 1983 video game for the Atari 8-bit family written by Cathryn Mataga and published by Synapse Software.
+Shamus: Case II is a 1983 video game for Atari 8-bit computers written by Cathryn Mataga and published by Synapse Software.
 Mataga also wrote the original Shamus and the scrolling shooter Zeppelin.
 A port to the Commodore 64 by Joe Vierra was released in 1984.
 Although ostensibly a sequel to Shamus, the gameplay is very different, combining aspects of platform games, maze games, and even Breakout.
 Case II was as well received as the original.